Why Should I Train My Team on a Regular Basis?

 Prefer to watch the video?
 Check out: Why Should I Train My Team on a Regular Basis?

-Over the past few years, many Practice Managers have asked the question, “Why should I train my team regularly?”
+Over the past few years, many Practice Managers have asked the question, “Why should I train my team on a regular basis?”
 They proceed to inform me that the team is already trained and has mastered their jobs.
-I always offer to spend a few hours at the practice to observe the interaction between the team and the patients.
+I always offer to spend a few hours at the practice to observe the interaction between the team and the dental patients.

-I always spend time with the front desk team and ask them, “Why do New Patients choose your practice?”.
+I always spend time with the front desk team and ask them, “Why do New Dental Patients choose your practice?”.
 Many teams confidently brag on the practice… extended hours, amazing google reviews, state of the art technology, perfect location, and some say because they are a benefit preferred provider with specific carriers.
 Those are all great reasons!
 And then it happens… I ask them how many new patients are retained each year.
 I then get a deer in the headlights look and no answer.
-A successful practice tracks patient retention.
+A successful practice tracks patient retention and schedules regular team training sessions.

 Why does a patient choose to stay, pay, and refer?
 This is because you have offered such an amazing patient experience that they want to tell the world about it.
 How do you create this experience?
 By building relationships resulting in trust between the team and their patients.
 Choosing a dental home is based on emotions more than logic.
 Like how a patient feels at your office or if they trust the team to take care of their oral health needs.
 If they are not comfortable with either, they will stop coming all together or only come for re-care appointments and never accept treatment.